SciNetHPC/RFP-Benchmark-Suite/IOR/README.md

 ### IOR Benchmark Cases:

-All cases below are to be run for 3 different transfer sizes: 1MB, 4MB, and 16MB.
+All cases below are to be run for 3 different transfer sizes: 1MB, 4MB, and 16MB, totalling 12 benchmark runs.
 The base command is the same as above with some small option adjustments:

   1. **Case 1:** It uses the default IOR posix api with a single shared file.
 The reference submit script is the **ior_posix_N0072_n40_t16m.sh** script on the benchmark directory and it encodes the base command explained above for the transfer size of 16MB.